vladimir-v-bvn/sp-abank-microservices-full_size-2-angular-keycloak-grafana-k8/README.md

 Abank: Full-size microservices project on Spring Cloud.

-All application and infrastructure services are dockerized and istalled in Kubernetes.
+All application and infrastructure services are dockerized and installed in Kubernetes.

 Distributed tracing with Tempo, metrics with Micrometer/Prometheus, logs collection with Loki and Grafana monitorig tool are provided for all services.